layilin/SP23-33852/_texts/full-text.md

 - His gate stood wide to all; but chief the poor,
 - The unfriended stranger, and the sickly, shar'd [620]
 - His prompt munificence: No surly dog,
-- Nor surlier Ethiop, their approach debarr'd.
+- Nor surlier Ethiop,[^f44n4] their approach debarr'd.
 - The Muse, that pays this tribute to his fame,
 - Oft hath escap'd the sun's meridian blaze,
-- Beneath yon tamarind-vista,[^f44n4] which his hands [625]
+- Beneath yon tamarind-vista,[^f44n5] which his hands [625]

-> Pasqua, a Greek, having opened a coffee-house in London about the middle of the last century.
-The famous traveller, Thevenot, introduced coffee into France.
-This plant is cultivated in the West-Indies, particularly by the French, with great success; but the berry from thence is not equal to that from Mocha.
-It is a species of Arabian jasmine; the flower is particularly redolent, and from it a pleasant cordial water is distilled.
+> Pasqua,[^f44n6] a Greek, having opened a coffee-house in London about the middle of the last century.
+The famous traveller, Thevenot,[^f44n7] introduced coffee into France.
+This plant is cultivated in the West-Indies, particularly by the French, with great success; but the berry from thence is not equal to that from Mocha.[^f44n8] It is a species of Arabian jasmine; the flower is particularly redolent, and from it a pleasant cordial water is distilled.
 It produces fruit twice every year; but the shrub must be three years old before any can be gathered.
 It should not be allowed to grow above six foot high.
-It is very apt to be destroyed by a large fly, which the French call *Mouche a caffe*; as well as by the white grub, which they name *Puceron*.
-Its medical and alimentary qualities are as generally known as those of tea.[^f44n5]
+It is very apt to be destroyed by a large fly, which the French call *Mouche a caffe*; as well as by the white grub, which they name *Puceron*.[^f44n9] Its medical and alimentary qualities are as generally known as those of tea.[^f44n10]

 > VER.
 625. *tamarind-vista,*\] This large, shady, and beautiful tree grows fast even in the driest soils, and lasts long; and yet its wood is hard, and very fit for mechanical uses.
 The leaves are smaller than those of senna, and pennated: they taste sour-